Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Small unitarity-violation perturbation theory of neutrino oscillation in matter

-We, therefore, have to examine the effect of suppression by the large energy denominator which characterizes transition between active-sterile sates, $1/ ( \Delta_{K} - h_{k} )$.
-We demand that the matter dependent terms in (\ref{P-beta-alpha-2nd-averaged}) be smaller than the probability leaking and the normalization terms of order $\sim W^4$.
+We start by examining the effect of suppression by the large sterile state mass denominator which characterizes transition between active-sterile states, $1/ ( \Delta_{K} - h_{k} )$.
+We demand that the matter dependent terms in (\ref{W2_correction_terms}) be smaller than the probability leaking and the normalization terms of order $\sim W^4$.
 It leads to